golemfactory/awesome-golem/README.md

 - [Blog](http://blog.golemproject.net/) - The official blog where you can find the most reliable information on announcements, summaries and updates.

 ## Apps
-- [Golem Slate](https://golem-slate.xyz/) - SLATE is a code pen SPA for writing a requester script to have work computed by the golem network.
+- [Golem SLATE](https://golem-slate.xyz/) - Hosted code pen SPA for writing a requester script to have work computed by the network.
 Utilizes dockerized yagna environments to communicate with the Golem Network in the background.
+- [Chess On Golem](https://chessongolem.app/) - Hosted Chess app to play against the providers of the network utilizing the Stockfish open source Chess engine.
 - [Golem Network Video Transcoder](https://github.com/Doc-Saintly/golem-video) - Sample app to transcode videos.
 Select your transcoding profile and then upload your videos.
 - [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - React + Spring based webapp accepting video files as input and transcoding these files into different formats.
 - [Go le' Machin](https://github.com/DEUTSCHKLUB/go-le-m) - Web based bulk image editor that allows users to upload multiple images and apply bulk actions to them.